GoogleCloudPlatform/cloud-builders/go/README.md

 # Tool builder: `gcr.io/cloud-builders/go`

-This Cloud Build build step runs the `go` tool.
+This Cloud Build step runs the `go` tool.

 ### When to use this builder